publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch2/schI/m__us_usc_t12_s24a.md

         (4) __Financial agency subsidiary__

-            The requirement in paragraph (2)(E) shall not apply with respect to the ownership or control of a financial subsidiary that engages in activities described in subsection (b)(1) of this section solely as agent and not directly or indirectly as principal.
+            The requirement in paragraph (2)(E) shall not apply with respect to the ownership or control of a financial subsidiary that engages in activities described in subsection (b)(1) solely as agent and not directly or indirectly as principal.

         (5) __Regulations required__